-This memorandum documents the results of the paleontological analysis conducted for the proposed Orange County Juvenile Hall Youth Transition Center Project (project) in the City of Orange, Orange County, California.
-This analysis was conducted to determine the potential for the project to impact paleontological resources in compliance with all applicable State and County of Orange (County) regulations and requirements regarding paleontological resources, as well as the standards of the Society of Vertebrate Paleontology (SVP, 2010).
-The applicable regulations and requirements include the California Environmental Quality Act (CEQA): Public Resources Code (PRC) Division 13, Chapter 2.6; the State CEQA Guidelines: California Code of Regulations, Title 14, Chapter 3, Appendix G; PRC §5097.5; and the Conservation and Open Space Element from the City General Plan (County of Orange, 2015).
-Information from this paleontological memorandum is intended for incorporation in the Initial Study/Mitigated Negative Declaration being prepared for this project.
+This memorandum documents the results of the paleontological analysis conducted for the proposed County of Orange Workforce Reentry Center Project (project) in Orange, Orange County, California.
+This analysis was conducted to determine the potential for the project to impact paleontological resources in compliance with all applicable State, County of Orange (County), and City of Orange (City) regulations and requirements regarding paleontological resources, as well as the standards of the Society of Vertebrate Paleontology (Society of Vertebrate Paleontology [SVP], 2010).
+The applicable regulations and requirements include the California Environmental Quality Act (CEQA), Public Resources Code (PRC) Division 13, Chapter 2.6; the State CEQA Guidelines, California Code of Regulations, Title 14, Chapter 3, Appendix G; PRC Section 5097.5; the Resources Element of the County of Orange General Plan (County of Orange, 2015) and the Cultural Resources and Historic Preservation Element from the City's General Plan (City of Orange, 2015).
+Information from this paleontological memorandum is intended for incorporation in the Initial Study being prepared for this project to address the CEQA checklist questions regarding paleontological resources.